tpowellcio/mbrochh.github.com/source/posts/pair.md

 Title: Secure pair programming with wemux and Vim
 Slug: pair
 Category: Blog
-Tags: screen, vim, ssh, programming
+Tags: screen, tmux, wemux, vim, ssh, programming

 At [Bitmazk](http://www.bitmazk.com) we are a small team of web developers with members located in Singapore and Germany.
 Of course we do codereviews